BlackBerry knows all about disruption.

 BlackBerry 10 out on its own

-BlackBerry 10 is unlike any other phone operation system.
+BB 10 is unlike any other phone operating system.
 Instead of presenting users with an Apple, Android or Windows Phone-style home screen, everything revolved around the phone’s messaging features.

 On one level that is smart — messaging is a core phone function.
 Most people spend a lot of their working day using communication tools such as voice calls, SMS messages, mail and so on.
 Putting this all in one hub along with social media notifications makes sense.